Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Introduction

 In this paper, we present a method to conduct data-driven radiative MHD simulations for substantially evolving active regions that extends the scope of previous works that have focused mostly on a stable stage.
 The MURaM code with the corona extension \citep{Rempel:2017} can cope with modeling the general properties of the solar corona across a wide temperature range \citep{Malanushenko+al:2022,Chen+al:2022,Lu+al:2024,Chen+al:2025}, as well as solar eruptions \citep{Cheung+al:2019,Chen+al:2023L,Rempel+al:2023}.
 These models were designed to match a particular active region or eruption event.
 Such a task requires the ability to drive the simulation with a time-dependent boundary.
 As the first paper in this series, \citet{Chen+al:2023} described the basic method, including the governing equations and the implementation of the boundary, and demonstrated that this method was validated by reproducing a ground truth simulation \citep{Cheung+al:2019}.

 As a second paper in this series, the purpose is to describe the method of applying the data-driven MURaM code to an actual active region, present the basic properties of the model active region, compare those with observations of this particular region, and illustrate how the model may change with different numerical setups.
 The target for this study is a calm (meaning not flare-productive) active region (AR) 11640, whose emergence is captured across the solar disk.
-The results may have interesting applications in several aspects, such as \begin{itemize} \item to reveal the evolution of the coronal heating in the 3D space over the course of active region emergence and how it gives rise to the EUV features as observed, \item to server as a benchmark of noneruptive emerging active regions, which is a key task of an international collaboration on 3D data-driven models of active region coronae, \item to provide a sample of a realistic active region magnetic field and plasma, where new methods for coronal magnetic field measurement \citep{YangZihao+al:2020,YangZihao+al:2024,ChenYajie+al:2021} may be tested. \end{itemize} The rest of the paper is organized as follows.
+The results may have interesting applications in several aspects, such as \begin{itemize} \item To reveal the evolution of the coronal heating in the 3D space over the course of active region emergence and how it gives rise to the EUV features as observed, \item To serve as a benchmark of noneruptive emerging active regions, which is a key task of an international collaboration on 3D data-driven models of active region coronae\footnote{Data-driven 3D Modeling of Evolving and Eruptive Solar Active Region Coronae, led by G. Chintzoglou \& M. Wheatland \\https://teams.issibern.ch/solaractiveregioncoronae}, \item To provide a sample of a realistic active region magnetic field and plasma, where new methods for coronal magnetic field measurement \citep{YangZihao+al:2020,YangZihao+al:2024,ChenYajie+al:2021} may be tested. \end{itemize} The rest of the paper is organized as follows.
 We describe in \sectref{sec:method} the method of computing the electric field from the observed photospheric magnetic field and the hybrid modeling strategy.
-The results are presented in \sectref{sec:result}, including a comparison between model synthesized and actual observations of the target region, the relationship between the underlying heating rate and the apparent observables, and the analysis of the control experiments.
+The results are presented in \sectref{sec:result}, including a comparison between model-synthesized and actual observations of the target region, the relationship between the underlying heating rate and the apparent observables, and the analysis of the control experiments.
 We discuss the aspects in which the current model can be further improved and conclude in \sectref{sec:conclusion}.